What Is A Factor Of 13

 • Prime Numbers: As discussed, prime numbers have exactly two distinct factors, 1 and the number itself.

 • Composite Numbers: These numbers have more than two factors.
-For example, 4 is a composite number with factors 1, 2, and 4.
+As an example, 4 is a composite number with factors 1, 2, and 4.

 • Divisibility: Divisibility rules help determine whether a number is divisible by another number without performing the actual division.
-However, since 13 is a prime number, there are no specific divisibility rules for 13 other than directly dividing by 13.
+Even so, since 13 is a prime number, there are no specific divisibility rules for 13 other than directly dividing by 13.

 • Prime Factorization: This is the process of expressing a number as a product of its prime factors.
 Since 13 is a prime number, its prime factorization is simply 13 itself.